tijlleenders/ZinZen/README.md

 ### Easy

-- E.1 One person in a team/family/group can use ZinZen as their primary todo-tool without negatively affecting the others, even if they use a different tool.
+- E.1 One person in a team/family/group can use ZinZen® as their primary todo-tool without negatively affecting the others, even if they use a different tool.
 - E.2 No tutorials up-front, but as-you-go: when buttons/actions are first used a quick explanation is shown and connected preferences can be set after using the feature a few times (not on first use).
 - E.3 Fast touch/click feedback (<100ms) so cause-effect connection between user action and interface response is clear.
 Offline-first makes this easy.
 - E.4 Undo button always present (and clickable as much as possible) so users are not afraid to make mistakes.
 Redo not implemented as it complicates user understanding and backend.